ryanlitalien/ryanlitalien.github.io/_posts/2014-06-25-Race-Report-Ironman-Syracuse-703.md

 Heading out into the run, I saw athletes that looked miserable, just plain beat.
 Didn't encourage, but it was my race.
 Kept my pace under control, as my running legs felt great.
 Unusual start, as I had to run through grassy fields and up bark mulch to the road.
 Ate the Cliff Bloks per schedule and perform every aid station.
 The hill(s) were monstrous.
 Almost every "runner" was walking up it.
 Prior to the race, I vowed to only walk 5-10 sec at an aid station to drink.
 I chugged up those hills as people cheered my name or "Northeast."
 Tried to pick up the pace on the way down, but it was too steep and the knees felt a bit wobbly.
 (Strava said my grade adjusted pace was right at my goal of 9min/mile).
 At around mile 10 the calves started getting tight from the hills.
 Pushed through and headed to the chute.
 Finished 7 minutes faster than the 6hr goal ( not a PR, as Pumpkinman was a lot less total elevation gain ).

 Amazing day, fantastic post race chocolate milk, awesome support from my wife, kids and mother-in-law and a well oiled race put on by Ironman.
 I probably won't do Syracuse again, but the future is untold!
-Used this race as training for the big daddy, pMont Tremblant 140.6 on August 17th!!
+Used this race as training for the big daddy, Mont Tremblant 140.6 on August 17th!!

 (Please excuse flow, wrote this on a plane and between sessions at a conference)